In bid to counter China, US ramps up effort to boost military ties in Asia

 China’s rise

 Japan’s defeat in World War II ushered in an age of US dominance in Asia.
-But in recent decades, China’s growing military and economic might has brought an end to that uncontested primacy.
+But China’s growing military and economic might in recent decades has brought an end to that uncontested primacy.

 Under Xi, who took office in 2012 championing what he calls the “Chinese dream of national rejuvenation”, a vision to restore China’s great-power status, Beijing has invested heavily in modernising its military.
 According to the International Institute for Strategic Studies, a London-based think tank, China has more than doubled its military spending over the past decade, with expenditure reaching $219bn in 2022 – although this is still less than a third of US spending during the same year.

-China has also embarked on a naval shipbuilding programme that has put more vessels to sea between 2014 and 2018 than the total number of ships in the German, Indian, Spanish and British navies combined.
+China has embarked on a naval shipbuilding programme that has put more vessels to sea between 2014 and 2018 than the total number of ships in the German, Indian, Spanish and British navies combined.
 The People’s Liberation Army (PLA) has since also commissioned guided missile cruisers as well as nuclear-powered ballistic missile submarines.
 In June 2022, it launched its third aircraft carrier, the Fujian.
 The PLA’s rocket force has also modernised its capabilities, including with the development of hypersonic missiles and anti-ship ballistic missiles.
 According to the US military, the PLA also plans to accelerate the expansion of its nuclear arsenal to as many as 700 nuclear warheads by 2027 and at least 1,000 by 2030.

 Along with the military build-up, China has also become increasingly assertive in enforcing its territorial claims in crucial waterways off its coast.